Ethical Guidelines for Members of the Storting

 The principle of the representation of the people implies that the members of a national assembly have a broad attachment to professions and businesses, sections of the population and interests in different parts of the country.
 To the extent that Members contribute to adopting a resolution that may have advantages or disadvantages for themselves, as a rule the matter will concern interests that cover larger groups in society rather than special interests that are restricted to one or few Members or those close to them.

 However, there may be reason to bear in mind that Members, as part of the political public sphere, must be prepared to have their objectivity and impartiality examined.
 It is the responsibility of the individual to exercise discretion in cases where a matter explicitly affects the interests of the Member him- or herself, or of the Member’s own family.
 In such cases, the Member ought to assess whether or not to take on responsibility or act as spokesperson in public, be this during consideration of the matter in committee, in the parliamentary party group, or in the public debate on the matter.
-It is also the responsibility of the individual Member to decide whether there is reason to inform the committee, his or her parliamentary party group and other Members about circumstances that might be perceived as a conflict of interest during the consideration of a particular matter, and which these people ought to be made aware of.
+It is also recommended that the individual Member considers whether there is reason to inform the committee, his or her parliamentary party group and other Members about circumstances that might be perceived as a conflict of interest during the consideration of a particular matter, and which these people ought to be made aware of.
 Such information may contribute to preventing unnecessary speculation about concealed motives.
 Furthermore, relevant information may also be submitted in the Register of Members of the Storting’s Appointments and Economic Interests according to Article 15 in the Rules of the Register.
 This should in particular be considered when the information already registered, does not reflect the situation at hand.